-Shatrughan Sinha joins Congress, bids adieu to BJP
+Shatrughan Sinha joins Congress, says BJP is a ‘one-man party’

 Patna, Apr 06: After nearly three decades with the BJP, actor-turned-politician Shatrughan Sinha, formally joined Congress in the presence of senior party leaders on Saturday.
 Sinha is a two-term BJP Lok Sabha member from Patna Sahib but was been dropped by the saffron party which has chosen to field union minister Ravi Shankar Prasad from the seat.